xdmushui/partner-center-sdk/develop/product-resources.md

 ## AttestationProperties

 Represents an attestation type and if it is required for purchase.
-Represents an attestation type and if it is required for purchase.

 | Property              | Type                                        | Description                                                                         |
 |-----------------------|-----------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|